 Letters of recommendation, employment awards, resumes, and/or notes from previously employers are not accepted.

-What is the minimum number of points I need on the Applicant Ranking Worksheet to get admitted to a Sonography Program?
+What is the minimum number of points I need on the Applicant Ranking Worksheet to get admitted to the Sonography Program?

-Because the applicant pool each year is “fresh” (a waiting list format is not used for Sonography), every applicant pool is different and it is not possible for the Sonography Programs to predict the number of applicants or their points/rankings in future pools.
-Every person interested in our Sonography Programs receives the same information regarding the Application Process which includes the Applicant Ranking Worksheet.
+Because the applicant pool each year is “fresh” (a waiting list format is not used for Sonography), every applicant pool is different and it is not possible to predict the number of applicants or their points/rankings in future pools.
+Every person interested in our Sonography Program receives the same information regarding the Application Process which includes the Applicant Ranking Worksheet.
 Therefore, we expect that all applicants are working to earn as many points as possible on their Applicant Ranking Worksheets.
-Be sure to review all information regarding the Sonography Programs Application Process and contact the Health Sciences Admission and Information Office if you have additional questions.
+Be sure to review all information regarding the Sonography Program Application Process and contact the Health Sciences Admission and Information Office if you have additional questions.

 How long are the Ultrasound Student Assessment (USA) scores valid?